-4. Special Factors
+4. Special Factors:

-Till now we have seen the general factors, which affects the Forex market in daily business.
-But sometimes some events happen in such a fashion that it will really change the whole scenario of the market; we call those factors, special factors.
+Till now we have seen the general factors, which will affect the Forex market in daily business.
+And on that factors the different players in the market have taken the decision.
+But some times some event happened in such a way that it will really change the whole scenario of the market so we can called that event special factors.
 However traders have to really consider those things and take the decisions.
 We will see these types of factors in detailed:

-In the year 1998, when Government of India did "Pokhran Nuclear Test", at that time rupee depreciated around 85 paise in day and 125 paise in seven days.
-Here the main fear was that U.S., Australia and other countries stopped sanctioning the loans, so this type of event will have major impact on the market.
+In the year 1998, when Government of India has done "Pokhran Nuclear Test" at that time rupee has been depreciated around 85 paise in day and 125 paise in seven days.
+Her main fear was that U.S., Australia and other countries have stop to sanctions the loans So this type of event will have major impact on the market.
 And due to this the decision procedure of the trader also varies.

-Quoting another example, in the year 2000, India faced Kargil war, which is also had its impact on the market.
-By this war the defense expenditures were raised and due to that there was an increase in the fiscal deficit and it became an obstacle in the growth of the economy.
-So this type of event can also have an impact on the Forex market which do not fall under general category but could also occur uninformed.
+In the year 2000,India has faced Kargil war, which is also affected to the market.
+By this war the defense expenditures are raised and due to that there will be increase in the fiscal deficit.
+And become obstacle in the growth of the economy.
+So this type of event has impact on the Forex market.